-FIGURE 8.
-STEADY STATE SECONDARY WINDING VOLTAGE AND INDUCTOR CURRENT reduction of the average current through the inductor.
+Figures 16 and 17 show the behavior of the inductor ripple under steady state and overcurrent conditions.
+In this example, the peak current limit is set at 11A.
+The peak current limit causes the duty cycle to decrease, resulting in a reduction of the average current through the inductor.
 The implication is that the converter can not supply the same output current in current limit that it can supply under steady state conditions.
 The peak current limit setpoint must take this behavior into consideration.
 A 5.11Ω current sense resistor was selected for the rectified secondary of current transformer T2 for the ISL6744Eval 1, corresponding to a peak current limit setpoint of about 11A.